Individual Regret in Cooperative Stochastic Multi-Armed Bandits: Abstract

 \section{Abstract}

 We study the regret in stochastic Multi-Armed Bandits (MAB) with multiple agents that communicate over an arbitrary connected communication graph.
-We show a near-optimal individual regret bound of $\tilde{O}(\sqrt{AT/m}+A)$, where $A$ is the number of actions, $T$ the time horizon, and $m$ the number of agents.
-In particular, assuming a sufficient number of agents, we achieve a regret bound of $\tilde{O}(A)$, which is independent of the sub-optimality gaps and the diameter of the communication graph.
-To the best of our knowledge, our study is the first to show an individual regret bound in cooperative stochastic MAB that is independent of the graph's diameter and applicable to non-fully-connected communication graphs.
+We analyzed a variant of Cooperative Successive Elimination algorithm, $\coopse$, and show an individual regret bound of ${O}(\mathcal{R} / m + A^2 + A \sqrt{\log T})$ and a nearly matching lower bound.
+Here $A$ is the number of actions, $T$ the time horizon, $m$ the number of agents, and $\mathcal{R} = \sum_{\Delta_i > 0}\log(T)/\Delta_i$ is the optimal single agent regret, where $\Delta_i$ is the sub-optimality gap of action $i$.
+Our work is the first to show an individual regret bound in cooperative stochastic MAB that is independent of the graph's diameter.

+When considering communication networks there are additional considerations beyond regret, such as message size and number of communication rounds.
+First, we show that our regret bound holds even if we restrict the messages to be of logarithmic size.
+Second, for logarithmic number of communication rounds, we obtain a regret bound of ${O}(\mathcal{R} / m+A \log T)$.